 - Dealing with your customers.
 Don’t let people who are not familiar with your business handle the sensitive task of resolving complaints or dealing with customer problems without first providing the appropriate knowledge and training.
 Your customers expect and deserve a personal touch from people who know about the business.
 If you expect to outsource client communication, you need to ensure that you have worked with your partner to build and familiarize them on your appropriate operating procedure and escalation channels.

 - Working with non-English speakers.
-Imagine having a non-English speaker transcribe a video or audio in English.
+Imagine having a non-English speaker transcribe a video or an audio in English.
 You can only expect errors and misspellings due to the gap in communication.
 Outsourcing in the Philippines has become popular because aside from having a diverse range of skill sets, Filipinos are also good English speakers.

 - Overestimating cost savings.
 Outsourcing solutions do save you some expenses and free up most of your hours but not on an exaggerated level.
 Remember you also have to invest in monitoring the project and spend time measuring the performance.
 Ideally, outsourcing can provide you 50% to 70% cost savings.

 - You get what you pay for.
-Going for the lowest bid is a huge mistake because the quality is generally associated with the price.
+Going for the lowest bid is a huge mistake because quality is generally associated with the price.
 If you get lucky and you get quality work for the lowest price, then good for you.
 But that’s not usually the case.
 Don’t be afraid to pay a little extra if that means you’ll get exactly what you want.

 - Not measuring performance.
 Outsourcing means taking processes out of your sight and you have no idea how your project is proceeding.
 Although trust is an important factor in an outsourcing relationship, it doesn’t hurt to implement measurement standards to ensure the quality of the output.
 If clear expectations are defined and agreed upon prior to engaging a provider, your chances of success will greatly improve.